 STEP 1: Choose your niche

-An influencer is a well-known, sought-out, authority figure within a specific niche so in order to become an influencer you need a niche.
+An influencer is a well-known, sought-out, authority figure within a specific niche, so to become an influencer you need a niche.

-When I first started out, I only focused on Beauty, and then as my audience grew, I expanded into business content.
-Your niche isn’t permanent and as you evolve, your niche will evolve too but for now, focus on one thing!
+When I first started, I only focused on Beauty, and then as my audience grew, I expanded into business content.
+Your niche isn’t permanent, and as you evolve, your niche will evolve too, but for now, focus on one thing!

 When Amazon first started out, they only sold books online.

 When Nike first started out, they only sold athletic tennis shoes.

 When Oprah first started out, she was known only for her tv show.

 When Will Smith first started out, he was known only for rapping.